csye6225TA/Assignment_4_hidden_tests/hidden_test_2/README.md

 It is expected that both oranges and apple types are loaded back with the correct count.

 ```
+getting into container and creating a csv file as below

 load_data,<snapshot_returned>
 get_count,apples
 get_count,oranges